Dancer with Bruised Knees

 Dancer with Bruised Knees is the second album by Kate & Anna McGarrigle, released in 1977.
-It employed several notable folk musicians to contribute a bluegrass feel to many of the tracks.
+It was produced by Joe Boyd.
+The album employed several notable folk musicians to contribute a bluegrass feel to many of the tracks.
 The album also includes three French songs, one by the McGarrigles with Philippe Tatartcheff, and two traditional numbers.

-Guest musicians included John Cale, Dane Lanken, Bill Monroe, Dave Mattacks and Pat Donaldson.
+The guest musicians included John Cale, Dane Lanken, Bill Monroe, Dave Mattacks and Pat Donaldson.
+Dancer with Bruised Knees peaked a No. 35 on the UK Albums Chart.

 Reception

-Robert Christgau said the album is "Not as tuneful as some might wish" but is nonetheless "Even better than the debut".
+Robert Christgau said the album is "not as tuneful as some might wish" but is nonetheless "even better than the debut".
 He particularly complimented the studio techniques.
+The Globe and Mail determined that "their songwriting is serious business but the informality of their records remains their most charming asset".
+The New York Times noted that "there is an element of coyness here that is slightly disconcerting...
+And the songs—Anna's in particular—don't match the great songs on the first album."